Is Your Obsession With Sleep Sabotaging You?

 Advertisement

-Her favorite feeling is waking up fully recharged and well-rested, she says.
+Her favourite feeling is waking up fully recharged and well-rested, she says.
 “I’m more sharp, more creative.
 I can see the difference in the mirror, and feel it in my energy levels.”

 In the last few years, though, she noticed something.
 She stopped hearing so many people brag about their all-nighters.
 Instead, her friends were gushing about heading to bed well before midnight.
 People were scheduling dinner for 7 p.m. instead of 9 p.m.
 She was also seeing more memes about canceling plans to stay home and rest.
 Sweeney felt vindicated.